knat/XData/Docs/TutorialEBiz.md

 So far, we can create, modify, validate(typically in debug version) and save objects.

-Schema is the specification/contract of your data.
+The schema is the specification/contract of your data.
 You should publish the schema within your SDK, so your clients can generate their code(C#, Java, C++, etc) from your schema.

 In `Client`, EBiz.xds is included, the code is generated in C# namespace `Client.Common`, `Client.EBiz` and `Client.WebApi`.
 Use the generated static method `TryLoadAndValidate` in every global element class to load and validate the data: